Boro23-wq/boro-blogs/content/blog/development/2fa-speakeasy.md

 ## Verify User Tokens

 The final step in the two-factor authentication is verifying the code that the user enters from their authenticator app.
 We need to add another route that will confirm that the tokens entered by the user are valid.
-The verification is handled by the Speakeasy totp(Time Based One Time Password) verify function.
+The verification is handled by the Speakeasy TOTP (Time Based One Time Password) verify function.

 This receives an object that contains the secret, the encoding to use to verify the token, the token, and a window option.
 A window refers to the period of time that a token is valid.
 This is usually 30 seconds but can vary depending on the time selected by the developer of the two-factor process.

-You want to be careful to now pass out a large window allowance as that would lead to verification process becomeing less secure.
+You want to be careful to now pass out a large window allowance as that would lead to the verification process becoming less secure.
 Copy the code below to add the endpoint to validate the tokens:

 ```javascript
 app.post('/api/validate', (req, res) => {